Mother and daughter bring awareness to rare Usher syndrome disease

 MAURICE, La.
 (KLFY)– Mia Braseaux, 15, lives the normal teenage lifestyle.
 She goes to school, enjoys her social life and plays sports.
-But, a sudden diagnosis when she was just a baby forced her to not lose sight of her daily struggle.
+A sudden diagnosis when she was just a baby means that Mia may have some trouble keeping up her normal life.

 Mia was born with Usher Syndrome, a rare 12 type disease that affects both hearing and vision varying in degrees of severity